webOS-ports/meta-pine64-luneos/README.md

 sudo wic write tmp-glibc/deploy/images/pinephone/luneos-dev-image-pinephone.wic /dev/sdd
 ```

-**Note**: for Pinephone Pro, replace pinephone with pinephonepro in all the previous steps.
+**Note**: for Pinephone Pro/PineTab2, replace pinephone with pinephonepro/pinetab2 in all the previous steps.

 Please note that it's still a work-in-progress code, and at this stage it's useless to report the tons of
 issues you'll be experiencing with this image.